 Invoice factoring and AR financing are often used interchangeably.
 However, they have different balance sheet implications.
 In the invoice factoring method, you sell your receivables at a discount to a buyer.
 With AR financing, you receive a loan while placing your invoices as collateral.

 Once you factor your invoices, you offload the risk of customer default.
 With AR financing, you do not offload this risk and have to collect payment from your customers.
 Despite these differences, both options work for small businesses.
 But the “best” option depends on the state of your business and cash flow.
+A third (and less common) option is transactional funding, which involves using an intermediary to connect a seller and purchaser.

 Like with any other financing method, AR financing has its advantages and disadvantages.
 Here they are in no particular order.